 El Teide National Park – Explore the lunar landscape and get a cable car up to Mount Teide volcano (3,718 metres), the highest peak in Spain.

-Siam Park Water Kingdom – one of the biggest open-air water park in Europe with rides and attractions.
+Siam Park Water Kingdom – one of the biggest open-air water parks in Europe with rides and attractions.

 Masca – a beautiful forgotten picturesque village built into the side of the mountains.
 It’s like going back in time.

 Los Gigantes (The Giants) – where you’ll find huge sheer cliffs that loom over a lovely resort with a chic marina.

 Loro Parque – a Puerto de la Cruz zoo, featuring exotic birds, gorillas, giant tortoises, aquarium, a fantastic dolphin, killer whale show and cheeky sea lions.

 Anaga Mountains – a beautiful mountain range just waiting to be explored.
 Great spot for hiking, picnicking or taking panoramic photographs